 Another crucial component of a dog’s physical appearance is its coat.
 Dogs’ coats can be silky, wiry, curly, or long, among other variations.
 Across breeds, a dog’s coat color might also differ significantly.
 Dog breeds with spotted coats, like the Dalmatian, are more common than dogs with solid-colored coats, like the Doberman Pinscher.

 It’s important to keep in mind that some breeds have a variety of coat colors, and the color can play a key role in identifying the breed.
-The Labrador Retriever, on the other hand, can have a black, yellow, or chocolate coat, whilst the Golden Retriever can have a golden, cream, or dark golden coat.
+The Labrador Retriever, on the other hand, can have a black, yellow, or chocolate coat, while the Golden Retriever can have a golden, cream, or dark golden coat.

 With Ears And A Tail

 The exterior appearance of a dog is greatly influenced by its tail and ears.
 Others have long, flowing tails, while some breeds have docked tails.
 While the ears of the German Shepherd are sharp, those of the Basset Hound are floppy.
-Furthermore considerably different amongst breeds is how a dog’s ears look.
+Furthermore, considerably different amongst breeds is how a dog’s ears look.